There has been numerous debates about who is playing the marijuana game better: Cali or Colorado?

 Both actually allow the issue of a medical marijuana card to a minor with certain stipulations: Consent of a parent or guardian.
 Colorado actually requires two physician’s approval and the parent or guardian must serve as the primary caregiver.
 Now your view on the use of any controlled substance before the age of 24 on the frontal lobe will determine which is better.

 What Conditions will allow me to get my card?

-Colorado Though really does leave it up to the physician if he or she believes that the use of medical marijuana could help with.
+Colorado, though, really does leave it up to the physician if he or she believes that the use of medical marijuana could help an individual.